Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Are Datura Poisonous?

-Like its brugmansia cousin, all parts of the Datura plant is poisonous.
-It contains anticholinergics which block the neurotransmitter acetylcholine resulting in hallucinations, hyperthermia, tachycardia, muscle stiffness, temporary paralysis and amnesia.
+Like its brugmansia cousin, all parts of the Datura plant are poisonous.
+The plant contains anticholinergics which block the neurotransmitter acetylcholine resulting in hallucinations, hyperthermia, tachycardia, muscle stiffness, temporary paralysis and amnesia.
 Physostigmine can be administered to reverse the effects, but some victims are left with permanent damage to their heart, kidneys, lungs or stomachs.
 Datura is also poisonous for horses, cattle and sheep.
 No wonder its nickname is the Devil’s Trumpet.

 How to Grow Datura

 The popular species D. metel is hardy in zones 9 – 11.
 In zone 8, the plant will be killed by frost, but the roots may survive the winter and regrow in the spring.
 The plants need full sun.
 They can grow in just about any soil but do best in rich, loamy, well-drained soil.
 Once established, the plants are drought tolerant and do not require supplemental watering unless you are experiencing a period of drought.
 Space your plants 3 feet apart.
 Be prepared to stake them.
 They will start to sprawl.
 You can also prevent sprawl by careful pruning.
 If you do not deadhead the flowers, be aware that the plants will self-seed in your garden.
 The seed can remain viable in the soil for years.

 The plants grow 3 – 4 feet tall and 4 feet wide.
 The flowers are quite large, 7 inches long and 4 inches wide, and very fragrant, smelling like honeysuckle.
 They can be white, yellow, lilac or dark purple.
 The white flowered plants are perfect for moon gardens, resulting in another nickname, moonflower.
 All Datura flowers open during the night and live only until noon the following day.
 They open at night because they are pollinated by sphinx moths which are active at night.
 Remove the spent flowers when they close.
 Bloom time is mid-summer until frost.